awjchen/SonoCleaner/doc/usersGuide.md

 Currently only MacOS and 64-bit Linux (x86\_64) operating systems are supported.

-On MacOS, the use of a two-button mouse is recommended.
+On MacOS, the use of a two-button mouse is highly recommended.

 ### Interoperability with SonoSoft